ujr/guides/guides/MarkdownStyle.md

 ## EditorConfig

-An `.editorconfig` excerpt suitable for Markdown files:
+An `.editorconfig` excerpt suitable for Markdown files is shown below.
+Note that trailing white space is preserved.

 ```ini
 [*.md]